45+ Unique Bird Watching Gifts for Bird Lovers: Ideas for EVERYONE!

-I had taken a picture of a Common Loon from my kayak that I really liked.
-My friend took that photo and had it converted onto a large canvas that that now is hung in our house.
+I had taken a picture of a Common Loon from my kayak that I liked.
+My friend took that photo and had it converted into a large canvas that that now is hung in our house.

 For help, check out Shutterfly: You can create memory books, calendars, canvas art and much more!

 Many people have bird statues and figurines scattered through their house.

 It’s not my particular cup of tea, but it was worth mentioning.